needle-mirror/com.unity.addressables/Documentation~/builds-full-build.md

 1. Open the [Addressables Groups window](GroupsWindow.md) (menu: __Windows > Asset Management > Addressables > Groups__).
 2. Select the desired profile from the __Profile__ menu on the toolbar.
 3. Select __Build > New Build > Default Build Script__.
-If you have created your own build scripts they are also available from this menu.
+If you have created your own build scripts they're also available from this menu.

+The output of the build depends on the [content build system](content-build-systems.md) you're using:

+* **AssetBundles**: The build scripts create one or more AssetBundles for each group and saves them to either the local or the remote build path.
+* **Content directories**: The build scripts create one content directory, regardless of how you set up groups.

-The Default Build Script creates one or more AssetBundles for each group and saves them to either the local or the remote build path.
-By default, the build creates files in the locations defined in your [Profile](xref:addressables-profiles) settings for the __LocalBuildPath__ and __RemoteBuildPath__ variables.
-The files that Unity uses for your Player builds include AssetBundles (.bundle), catalog JSON and hash files, and settings files.
+By default, the build creates files in the locations defined in the [Profile](xref:addressables-profiles) settings for the build paths.
+The files that Unity uses for Player builds include AssetBundles (`.bundle`), content directories (`.cf` or `.archive` files), catalog JSON and hash files, and settings files.

 If you've already created a build, the __Update a Previous Build__ option is also available, and you can use it to create an [update build](builds-update-build.md).